widmogrod/zf2-assetic-module/docs/config.md

 );
 ```

-1. If we can't find matching controller or router configuration for given request then asset collection `base_css` will be injected into layout.
+1. If we can't find matching controller or router configuration for a given request then asset collection `base_css` will be injected into layout.
-2. If we matched router or controller and option `mixin` is set to `true` then to mached asset will be merged `base_css`.
+2. If we matched router or controller and option `mixin` is set to `true` then the matched asset will be merged with `base_css`.

 ### RendererToStrategy

-Zend Framework 2 is using different rendering strategy depending on specific for each strategy conditions.
-To prevent `AsseticBundle`from injecting assets during request that don't utilize layout rendering - renderer strategy was introduce.
+Zend Framework 2 is using different rendering strategy depending on conditions specific to each strategy.
+To prevent `AsseticBundle` from injecting assets during request that don't utilize layout rendering - renderer strategy was introduced.
 Also,….

 | Renderer | Strategy  |